DMARCE-PROJECT/ripspy/README.md

 The ROS2 packages for message types to be inspected by Rips must be properly installed.

+Other environment variables:

+* RIPSBLACKLIST: A list of topics seppared by ':'.
+The monitor will ignore those topics.

+* RIPSWHITELIST: A list of topics sepparated by ':'.
+If the variable exists and the list is not empty, the monitor will be subscribed only to those topics (if they are not in the black list).

+* RIPSSOCKET: The path for the UNIX domain socket for the engine.
+If this variable is not set, /tmp/rips.socket is used by default.

+* RIPSTEESOCKET: The path for the UNIX domain socket for the dashboard.
+It must be set if the dashboard is executing.

 # Status

 ## Subexpressions for message events